Key Takeaways

 Webflow's comparison page against Squarespace is a great example of integrating design with function.
 They use a dynamic scale bar instead of a traditional comparison table, showing which platform excels in different categories.

 This interactive element makes the comparison visually engaging and guides users through various aspects, from design capability to e-commerce features.
-The page also includes detailed sections on specific features and ends with a section showcasing customer testimonials, adding to the page's credibility.
+The page also includes detailed sections on specific features and ends with customer testimonials, adding credibility.

-Four practical shifts we recommend for every comparison page now:
+Four practical changes we recommend for every comparison page now:

 - Use named-competitor FAQs.
 LLMs weight Q&A blocks heavily.
-A block like "Is [Your Product] a better fit than [Competitor] for [use case]?" with a 2-3 sentence answer tends to get cited as-is.
+A block like "Is [Your Product] a better fit than [Competitor] for [use case]?" with a two to three sentence answer tends to get cited as-is.

 - Build review-site credibility.
 G2's 2025 research shows 45% of buyers say review-site citations are the single most confidence-inspiring signal in an AI answer.
 Invest in G2, TrustRadius, and Capterra badge placement, because LLMs cite those pages back into your answer.